A 300MW/600MWh battery storage project in Kilmarnock, supporting the uptake of renewable power.

 The earthworks was the most traffic-intensive phase of construction due to the volume of soil that had to be removed from site and the amount of aggregate that had to be brought in to the site to create the platform.

-All surplus soil excavated from the site is being used to create a new habitat area in Midton.
+Surplus soil excavated from the site has been used to create a new habitat area in Midton.

-The Civils phase comprises of the installation of foundations, permanent drainage infrastructure and cable trenches.
+The civils phase comprised the installation of foundations, permanent drainage infrastructure, and cable trenches.

-The components of the battery energy storage system will be installed on concrete foundations.
-Some of the foundations will be cast in-situ which will require ready-mixed concrete to be delivered to site using mixer vehicles.
+The components of the battery energy storage system were installed on concrete foundations.
+Some of the foundations were cast in-situ, which required ready-mixed concrete to be delivered to site using mixer vehicles.

-Other foundations will be pre-fabricated and will be delivered to site via HGV and simply lifted into position with a crane.
+Other foundations were pre-fabricated and were delivered to site via HGV and lifted into position with a crane.

-During this phase the permanent drainage system will be installed across the site.
-This will comprise of the installation of trenches and pipes and the creation of an attenuation pond to collect surface water run-off.
+During this phase, the permanent drainage system was installed across the site.
+This included the installation of trenches and pipes and the creation of an attenuation pond to collect surface water run-off.

 The cable which connects the battery site to the neighbouring substation was installed by a combination of horizontal directional drilling (HDD) and open-trench excavation.